bcgov/fbp-go/README.md

 - [ ] Add FWI.

 ### v1.0.7 (future)
 BUI no longer changing when fuel type changes.
 PDF slider no longer showing for M1/M2.
+2 decimal places for fuel consumption.

 - [ ] Re-factor - removing "basic" screen code from app (just commented out for now, in case we want to bring it back in).
 - [ ] FBP: Switch grass fuel load to slider?
 Or fix input (can't dismiss keyboard in iOS).